ClickHouse/ClickHouse/docs/en/sql-reference/functions/array-join.md

 └─────────────┴──────────┴─────────┘
 ```
 ### Important note!
-Using multiple `arrayJoin` with same expression may not produce expected results due optimizations.
+Using multiple `arrayJoin` with same expression may not produce expected results due to optimizations.
-For that cases, consider changing array expression that is repeated with extra operations that do not affect join result - e.g. `arrayJoin(arraySort(arr))`, `arrayJoin(arrayConcat(arr, []))`
+For that cases, consider modifying repeated array expression with extra operations that do not affect join result - e.g. `arrayJoin(arraySort(arr))`, `arrayJoin(arrayConcat(arr, []))`

 Example:
 ```sql